AT A GLANCE

 Single supp: From £2385 per person

-NB: Early booking prices, valid until 2/10/17.
-All twin cabin bookings will be upgraded, at the time of booking, subject to availability.
+NB: Early booking prices, valid until 31/8/2018.
 All previous OOE Ioffe and Vavilov passengers qualify for a further 10% discount, please ask!

 Price includes: Transfers in Longyearbyen (town-ship return), accommodation and all meals on board the vessel in chosen cabin grade, coffee, tea and hot chocolate (24 hours), Zodiac shore landings accompanied by naturalist guides, lectures aboard ship, waterproof coat, trousers and boot loan aboard ship (plus binoculars and daypack if required), services of ship’s expedition team, WildWings evening log call sessions, voyage information pack and WildWings daily checklist of birds and mammals plus souvenir photo USB stick.